daisycrego/os_hw3/daisyNotes.md

     ```
     7. Sets pid to np->pid (this will be returned to the parent).
     8. **Sets np->numTickets to 20 and increments cpu->numTicketsTotal by 20.**
-3. Force the compiler to emit the np->state write last (so the scheduler won't intercept this process and schedule it before it's ready).
+3. Forces the compiler to emit the np->state write last (so the scheduler won't intercept this process and schedule it before it's ready).
-  - Acquire lock on the process table.
+  - Acquires lock on the process table.
-  - Set process state to RUNNABLE.
+  - Sets process state to RUNNABLE.
-  - Release lock.
+  - Releases lock.
-4. Return pid (to the parent).
+4. Returns pid (to the parent).
 The child will return somewhere else (forkret, which will return to trapret).
 This is very interesting.
 It's not like we can return in the child and parent "simultaneously".
 We have no choice when we will occur.
 That's up to the CPU and "fate".
 We set ourselves up, set our status to RUNNABLE, and wait.
 What's so crazy is, during this process of setting ourselves up, we may at any time be interrupted, our state saved, and then resumed at some later time without us knowing anything about it.
 Even something as complicated as what's going on here.
 No issue.
 Frozen and resumed later.
-Am I really a process?
-Do I imagine that the entire world is mine?
-But it's really virtual memory?
-Hard to say...
 - The elements that make up a process are finite.
 They can be saved, shelved, and picked back up at any time.
 In this case it just boils down to a few registers because from them, you can access everything that you need.
-That would be something interesting to look more into next.
-The full anatomy of a process, and how each element links to those few really important registers.
+= **That would be something interesting to look more into next.
+The full anatomy of a process, and how each element links to those few really important registers.**
 ```c
 // Create a new process copying p as the parent.
 // Sets up stack to return as if from system call.